 Create a form

 Say you already have a table that you want to convert into a form.
 You can!
-Hover over an existing table to expose the Options menu, and then click More (next to the Calendar view option) and select Form.
+Hover over an existing table and click Options in the upper right, then select See all options from the menu.
+At the top of the right panel, you'll see a list of different display types.
+Click More (next to the Calendar view option) and select Form.

 Customize a form